 When you’re in retirement, compare Medicare options to make sure you get the right plan for your needs.
 It can be worth spending more on the premium for a comprehensive Medicare Advantage plan or supplemental Medicare plans to get better coverage and reduce out-of-pocket costs, Littell said.

 When you’re working, you might not feel the impact of inflation if your wages are rising along with prices.
 So, you might not factor inflation into your retirement savings calculations.

-“On average in the USA, we see that the prices of goods and services rise by 3 percent per year,” said Michael Hardy, a certified financial planner and partner with Mollot & Hardy in Amherst, N.Y.
-“This means that over a 20-year time period, your $100,000 of retirement savings will likely be worth in terms of buying power 60 percent less.”
+“On average in the USA, we see that the prices of goods and services rise by 3% per year,” said Michael Hardy, a certified financial planner and vice president at Mollot & Hardy in Amherst, New York.
+“This means that over a 20-year time period, your $100,000 of retirement savings will likely be worth in terms of buying power 60% less.”

 If you didn’t factor inflation into your retirement calculations, you might have to save more than previously projected, Hardy said.
 “I find that most people fail to account for this change and it ends up costing them dearly years later.”

 In addition to saving more to prepare for inflation, consider delaying Social Security benefits.
 You can maximize your Social Security benefit by waiting to claim it until age 70.
 Not only will your monthly check be bigger, but the Social Security Administration’s cost-of-living adjustment — which helps benefits keep up with inflation — will be applied to that bigger payout.
 “Now a greater proportion of your income will be inflation-adjusted,” Littell said.

 One of the things you need to do before you retire is to create a post-retirement budget to estimate your expenses and how much income you’ll need to cover them.
 However, you might end up spending more than expected in retirement if you don’t factor in big-ticket items into your budget along with regular expenses, Littell recommended.